angelozdev/notes-app/README.md

 # App Notes

-Learning MongoDB, Express, Mongoose, PugJS and tailwind
+Note application using expressjs pugjs for the views and tailwindcss for the styles.

-## Description
+## Built with

 -  [Tailwind.css](https://tailwindcss.com/)
 -  [MongoDB](https://www.mongodb.com/es)